abhisek/dns-graph/README.md

 The FDNS data set is available from [Rapid7 Forward DNS](https://opendata.rapid7.com/sonar.fdns_v2/) site.

+See [Database Indexing](docs/database-indexing.md) if importing seem very slow after a while.

 ## Graph Query

 Neo4j Cypher queries can be used to query data.